docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-Determines whether there are any projects currently open.
+Determines whether there are any :ref:`projects <project>` currently open.

 **Parameters**